DHTMLX/docs-suite/docs/treegrid/usage.md

 ## Controlling scroll behavior

-The API of dhtmlxTreeGrid provides the possibility to set scrolls to the nevessary position and to get the current state of scrolls.
+The API of DHTMLX TreeGrid provides the possibility to set scrolls to the nevessary position and to get the current state of scrolls.

 ### Scrolling to specific coordinates